-Q. Are only VIPs authorized a PM?
+Q. Were only VIPs authorized to have a private marker?

 Q. Will there be space in the new sections of the cemetery?

-A. No, per Title 10 USC § 553.28, PMs are only authorized in sections of the cemetery where they existed prior to January 1, 1947.
+A. No. Per Title 10 USC § 553.28, PMs are authorized only in sections of the cemetery where they existed prior to January 1, 1947.
 All new sections will consist of either government upright headstones or columbarium court/wall marble niche covers.

 Q. What does it mean for a family to maintain the perpetual care of a PM?